-I. Meeting Procedure 1
+I. N Aeeting Procedure 1

 II.
-Meeting Agenda 2
+N Meeting Agenda 2

 1. Report Items 3

 2. Recognition and Discussion Items 5

 3. Questions and Motions 6

-III .
-Attachment
+III.
+A Attachment

-1. Business Report of 2023 7
+1. Business Report of 2024 7

-2. Independent Auditors' Report and 2023 Financial Statements 9
+2. Independent Auditors' Report and 2024 Financial Statements 10

-3. 2023 Earnings Distribution Table 27
+3. 2024 Earnings Distribution Table 28

+4. Comparison table for the Articles of Incorporation before and after amendment 29

+5. List of non-competition restrictions on current directors and their representatives proposed to be lifted 31

-IV .
-Appendix
+IV.
+A Appendix

-1. Rules and Procedures of Shareholder's Meeting 28
+1. Rules and Procedures of Shareholder's Meeting 32

-2. Articles of Incorporation 39
+2. Articles of Incorporation (Before the amendments) 43

-3. Shareholding of Directors 44
+3 Shareholding of All Directors 48

-Procedure for the 2024 Annual General Shareholders' Meeting
+Procedure for the 2025 Annual General Shareholders' Meeting